pstadler/flightplan/README.md

 - Documentation
 - Tests
-- Catch errors in fibers
-- Handlers for `uncaughtException` and `SIGINT`
 - Simple interface for file transport to remote hosts (e.g. `rsync`)
 - Interactive session for remote hosts (e.g. to enter password / passphrase)